Adam777Z/xbox-controller-button-remapper/README.md

 # Xbox Controller Button Remapper

-A small program that runs in the background and sends the configured key(s) when the Xbox button and/or Share button is pressed on the controller.
+A small program that runs in the background and sends the configured key(s)/triggers action when the Xbox button and/or Share button is pressed on the controller.

-Supports capturing screenshots and videos directly without any other program involved so the button prompts do not change in the game after pressing the Xbox/Share button on the controller to take the screenshot/video.\
+Supports capturing screenshots directly without any other program involved so the button prompts do not change in the game after pressing the Xbox/Share button on the controller to take the screenshot.\
-Can also capture screenshots and videos using keys on the keyboard.
+Can also capture screenshots using keys on the keyboard.

 Can also open any file using keyboard key and/or controller button so the button prompts do not change in the game.